Sharptooth

-Sharptooth is an American hardcore punk band from Baltimore, Maryland, United States.
-The ensemble has released an EP called Chompers and two studio albums, entitled Clever Girl and Transitional Forms.
+Sharptooth was an American hardcore punk band from Baltimore, Maryland, United States.
+Formed in 2013, the band released two EPs and two studio albums, entitled Clever Girl (2017) and Transitional Forms (2020), before disbanding in 2023.

 History

 In May 2017, Sharptooth signed to Pure Noise Records.
 The label features other bands such as Knocked Loose, Senses Fail, and Less Than Jake.

 In early 2018, the ensemble toured with Anti-Flag, Stray from the Path and The White Noise.
 In May 2018, they then went on to tour with Senses Fail.
 In mid-2018, the ensemble performed on every date of the last full US run of the Vans Warped Tour.
 The quintet also opened for the first Cane Hill headlining tour in late 2018, and supported As It Is in early 2019.

 In April 2019, the ensemble recorded their second studio album, and travelled Europe with rock bands Comeback Kid, No Turning Back and Jesus Piece.
 Once their tour in the Eastern Hemisphere was complete, it was followed in May 2019 by four concerts in Canada with Boundaries, Sudden Waves, Harriers and Cold Shoulder all supporting Canadian metal group Obey the Brave.

 In September 2019, the quintet returned to Canada to perform alongside Canadian punk rock bands Single Mothers and Cancer Bats, and stated that they were working on their second studio album.
 In November, the band released singles "Mean Brain" and "Die for the Government", the latter being featured on Hopeless Records compilation album Songs That Saved My Life Vol. 2.

 In May 2020, the group published "Say Nothing (In The Absence Of Content)", the first music video for Transitional Forms, their second studio album, released on 9 July 2020.
 Almost one month later, the ensemble released "The Gray", another single from their upcoming album.